 Item Description Enable HTTP service Enabling of HTTP service.
 Enable HTTPS service Enabling of HTTPS service.
+Minimum TLS Version If specified, the router will disable TLS versions lower than the specified minimum.
+For better security choose the highest version of TLS protocol, unless you need to use an older web browser.
 Session Timeout Inactivity timeout when the session is closed.
 Keep the current certificate Left the current one certificate in the router.
 Generate a new certificate Generate a new self-signed certificate to the router.
 Upload a new certificate Upload custom PEM certificate, which can be signed by Certificate Authority.
 Certificate Choose a file with the PEM certificate.
 Private Key Choose a file with the certificate private key.

-Table 48: Parameters for HTTP and HTTPS services configuration
+Table 51: Parameters for HTTP and HTTPS services configuration

-Figure 51: Configuration of HTTP and HTTPS services
+Figure 56: Configuration of HTTP and HTTPS services

-4.16.4 NTP
+4.17.4 NTP